nmfs-ost/noaa-fit-resources/_posts/2024-07-18-fit-runiverse.md

 Learn more about [R universe](https://ropensci.org/r-universe/), a project of [R Open Sci](https://ropensci.org/).

-## What does the FIT R Universe offer for developers?
+## What does the FIT R Universe provide for developers?

 The FIT R universe can provide value to developers by:

-- Passing and failed builds of their R package are visible on the [Builds page](https://noaa-fisheries-integrated-toolbox.r-universe.dev/builds)
+- Showing successful and failed builds of their R package on the [builds page](https://noaa-fisheries-integrated-toolbox.r-universe.dev/builds)
-- Providing easier install experience for users, hopefully saving developers from troubleshooting install issues
+- Providing an easier install experience for users, hopefully saving developers from having to troubleshoot users' install issues
-- [Vignettes are hosted](https://noaa-fisheries-integrated-toolbox.r-universe.dev/articles) with no additional set up for developers
+- [Automatic hosting vignettes](https://noaa-fisheries-integrated-toolbox.r-universe.dev/articles) included in the R package
-- Ability to download a snapshot of binaries on the [API page](https://noaa-fisheries-integrated-toolbox.r-universe.dev/apis), which can be attached to GitHub Releases
+- Providing snapshots of binaries on the [API page](https://noaa-fisheries-integrated-toolbox.r-universe.dev/apis), which can be attached to GitHub Releases